armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ---
-title: Enabling Pipelines as Code
+title: Enabling Pipelines as Code in Spinnaker
+linkTitle: Enabling Pipelines as Code
 aliases:
   - /spinnaker/install_dinghy/
   - /docs/spinnaker/install-dinghy/
 description: >
-  Pipelines as Code allows you to create and maintain pipeline templates in source control.
+  Learn how to configure Spinnaker to use pipeline templates stored in source control.
 ---

+## Advantages to using Pipelines as Code in Spinnaker

 {{% include "admin/pac-overview.md" %}}